Modelling cosmic-ray transport: magnetised versus unmagnetised motion in astrophysical magnetic turbulence: Bayesian optimisation

-Optimizing the loss function given by Equation~(\ref{eq:loss}) requires the simulation of a sufficiently large number of samples of our combined stochastic model given by Algorithm~\ref{alg:combined} at each step of the optimization procedure The number of samples needs to large enough in order to produce a sufficiently converged average~$\langle\Delta Z_{\mathrm{model},\tau}^2\rangle$, but also small enough in order to remain within reasonable computational cost.
-However, even for a carefully chosen number of samples, evaluating Equation~(\ref{eq:loss}) remains relatively expensive and noisy.
+Optimising the loss function given by equation~(\ref{eq:loss}) requires the simulation of a sufficiently large number of samples of our combined stochastic model given by Algorithm~\ref{alg:combined} at each step of the optimisation procedure.
+The number of samples needs to be large enough to produce a sufficiently converged average~$\langle\Delta Z_{\mathrm{model},\tau}^2\rangle$, but also small enough to remain within reasonable computational cost.
+However, even for a carefully chosen number of samples, evaluating equation~(\ref{eq:loss}) remains relatively expensive and noisy.

-We therefore turn to Bayesian optimization as implemented in the software package \texttt{scikit-optimize} \citep{Head2021}, which treats evaluations of the loss function as samples drawn from a Gaussian process.
-Based on previous observations, a cheap acquisition function is optimized, which gives the next point in the parameter space to evaluate.
+We therefore turn to Bayesian optimisation as implemented in the software package \texttt{scikit-optimize} \citep{Head2021}, which treats evaluations of the loss function as samples drawn from a Gaussian process.
+Based on previous observations, a cheap acquisition function is optimised, which gives the next point in the parameter space to evaluate.
 In this way, a reliable estimate of the optimal parameters is achievable for a small number of evaluations of the loss function.
 The procedure additionally provides a hyper-parameter~$\xi$ to balance exploration of uncertain regions of the parameter space against exploitation of regions, which likely contain a minimum of the loss function.

 For each~$\hat{\omega}_g$, we run 64 steps with~$\xi=1$ for exploration, followed by 64 steps with~$\xi=0.01$ for exploitation of likely minima.
-For $96\,000$ samples of the combined model, distributed on 96 CPU cores, a single evaluation of the loss function takes about 35 seconds.
-The thusly sampled loss functions are shown in Figure~\ref{fig:loss}, including the expected minima and roughly estimated confidence intervals.
+For $96\,000$ samples of the combined stochastic model, distributed on 96 CPU cores, a single evaluation of the loss function takes approximately 35 seconds.
+The resulting loss functions are shown in figure~\ref{fig:loss}, including the expected minima and roughly estimated confidence intervals.